 The last journeys departed from Manchester’s Lower Mosley Street Bus Station on 13th May 1973, after which it closed, with services being transferred to Chorlton Street.
 Only a week later, the former North Western bus station on Clegg Street in Oldham closed by SELNEC, however the National Express travel shop remained open and express services continued to call there until May 1974, when the X12 was moved to the Yelloway coach station at Mumps.
 Later, in Bradford, the terminal point moved from the bus station at Chester Street to the new Interchange at Hall Ings when that facility opened on 27th March 1977.

 The last journey on the X12 ran on 7th November 1980, driven by David Waymann.
 It was replaced by an extension of the local 223 and 224 Leeds to Halifax services operated by Yorkshire Woollen District (q.v.).

 However, the X12 made a brief return appearance, as in October 1985 a new X12 replaced the 223/224.
-Still running in May 1986 it had been replaced by a short-lived extension of the 561 by August 1986.
-From 26th October 1986 Yelloway started to operate the new 556 which then provided the service between Oldham and Halifax (see separate collection).
+It was replaced by a short-lived extension of the Halifax to Cunning Corner service 561 from 11th August 1986 which in turn was replaced from 26th October 1986 by the new 556 operated by Yelloway, which then provided the service between Oldham and Halifax (see separate collection).

 © David Beilby